Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Computational Complexity of MSDpFSA

 \section{Computational Complexity of MSDpFSA}

-In this section we assert that the integer program given by Problem \ref{eqn:Problem} is NP-hard by reducing a less complex problem to the minimal clique covering problem.
-Recall given a graph, a minimal clique covering problem is to identify a set of cliques in the graph so that each vertex belongs to at least one clique and so that this set of cliques is minimal in cardinality.
+In this section we assert that the integer programming problem given by Problem \ref{eqn:Problem} is $\mathrm{NP}$-hard.

+We show that \chg{MSDpFSA} is $\mathrm{NP}$-hard by reduction to the minimum clique covering problem.
+Recall given a graph, a minimal clique covering problem is to identify a set of cliques in the graph so that each vertex belongs to at least one clique and so that this set of cliques is minimal in cardinality. \chg{We construct this proof in stages: (i) To illustrate the idea behind the reduction, we show that the Minimum State Non-Deterministic pFSA Problem, in which we drop the determinism constraint, is $\mathrm{NP}$-hard by reduction to the minimum clique covering problem. (ii) We show for an aribtrary graph structure, we can create a data \textit{gadget} that transforms the minimum clique covering problem into MSDpFSA in polynomial time.}